|

 in a close batch surrounding the female.
 At this size they can be seen

-picking at trocks and plants gathering the microscopic food items that
+picking at rocks and plants gathering the microscopic food

 get them off to a great start.